FlorentinTh/LE2ML-GUI/README.md

 # PandaCluster-GUI

-Repository of the GUI to interact with the smart home cluster deployed as part of one of my Ph.
+Repository of the GUI to interact with the Raspberry Pi cluster deployed as part of one of my Ph.
 D. thesis projects.

 ## Authors